 Philippians 3:8-11, NIV

-Ever since disobedience in the garden, humans have cried out for a king who’d reign in the kingdom of righteousness, peace and joy.
-A little over 2,000 years ago a perfect man lived as a human on earth just like us.
-When He was 33 years old, he was attached to a cross with spikes—he was tortured and killed.
-But after three days in a tomb, He did what no other human had ever done or ever will do; He came out of that tomb; His scars visible, brilliantly alive.
+A little more than 2,000 years ago, Jesus, the perfect man, lived on earth as a human like us.
+At 33 years old, He was attached to a cross with spikes, then tortured and killed.
+After three days in a tomb, He did what no other human had ever done or ever will do; He came out of that tomb.
+His scars were visible and He was brilliantly alive.
 For forty days, He spent time with hundreds of people, eyewitnesses, then He left earth to be with His Father in Heaven.
-He sent the Holy Spirit to live with us forever, so we could experience death to our old life, and resurrection into the new one.
+He sent the Holy Spirit to live with us forever, so we can experience death to our old life, and resurrection into the new one.

 I’m forever grateful for the gift of new life I could never have attained without Him.